MOUNTAINS - MONASTERIES - TEA - CULTURE

 Meals: Breakfast, Dinner | Accommodation: Norbu Ghang Resort / Elgin Mount Pandim, Pelling (4-Star)

-Drive from Pelling back into West Bengal and up to Darjeeling — the ‘Queen of the Hills’, one of the most romantic and atmospheric hill stations in all of Asia.
-Established by the British in 1835 as a sanitarium and tea-growing experiment, Darjeeling became the summer retreat of the Raj and gave the world its most celebrated tea.
-The Darjeeling Himalayan Railway (Toy Train) — a UNESCO World Heritage Site since 1999 — puffs through the town on a narrow-gauge steam track that has been running since 1881.
-Tiger Hill sunrise over Kanchenjunga is tomorrow morning’s unforgettable reward.
+Drive back into West Bengal from Pelling and then up to Darjeeling, which is known as the “Queen of the Hills” and is one of the most romantic and beautiful hill stations in all of Asia.
+The British built Darjeeling in 1835 as a sanitarium and a place to grow tea.
+It became the summer home of the Raj and the world’s most famous tea.
+The Darjeeling Himalayan Railway (Toy Train) has been a UNESCO World Heritage Site since 1999.
+It runs through the town on a narrow-gauge steam track that has been there since 1881.
+The unforgettable reward for tomorrow morning is the sunrise over Kanchenjunga from Tiger Hill.

 • Hotel breakfast and check-out from Pelling